 Click Fork at the top right.

-This branch is <number> commits behind magento:2.0. displays, it means your fork must be updated.
+This branch is <number> commits behind develop.

 There are two ways to update your fork.
 The typical way is discussed in GitHub documentation.
 Make sure to update from the correct branch!

-There is also a possibility to use the GitHub interface to do that.
+It is also possible to use the GitHub interface to update your fork.
 This is referred to as a reverse pull request.
 This method has the downside of inserting unnecessary information into fork commit history.

 There isn’t anything to compare. magento:2.0 is up to date with all commits from <your fork>:2.0.
 Try switching the base for your comparison.

 Click the base link and then click Create pull request.

 Create a pull request